yogmangela/web-app/README.md

 ### Provision ECR resources via github actions CI

-The github actions `deploy-ecr.yml` pipeline will be triggered when certain conditions have been met such as: changes been applied to the `docker-hello-world-app/terraform/` directory only AND commits been pushed either from `main` or any `feature/` branches.
+The github actions `deploy-to-ecr.yml` pipeline will be triggered when certain conditions have been met such as: changes been applied to the `hello-world/terraform/` directory only AND commits been pushed either from `main` or any `feature/` branches.

+Note: ``all the Terraform codes are commented out due to no access to AWS account``

 ## Usage Part2 - Build child docker image, scan and push it to ECR locally